CIT Bank No Penalty CD Review

 This is one of their higher rates with a shorter term.
 But, you'll need an opening deposit of $1,000.
 Interest is compounded daily to maximize your earnings.

-You can withdraw your funds (both the principle and any interest earned) with no penalty starting from 7 days after the account is funded.
+You can withdraw your funds (both the principal and any interest earned) with no penalty starting from 7 days after the account is funded.
 No withdrawals are allowed within the first 6 days of funding.

 CIT No Penalty CD Pros & Cons